State University of New York Maritime College: History

 Maritime College is the oldest institution of its kind in the United States.
 Due in part to the Civil War, there was a decline in the American maritime industry and a growing concern about the professionalism of its officers.
 As a result, the New York Chamber of Commerce and maritime interests of the port of New York lobbied the state legislature to create a professional nautical school for the city.
 This was done in 1873, but the school lacked a ship.
 The chamber then teamed up with the noted naval education reformer and modernizer, Stephen B. Luce.
 Luce led the effort, and through his efforts an act was passed by Congress in 1874 that enabled individual states to request from the Navy retired or obsolete vessels to train seamen.
 The state of New York then appealed to the Navy for a training vessel.
 On December 14, 1874, the USS St. Mary's arrived in New York harbor and became the first home of the New York Nautical School, the college's initial name.
 Originally administered by the Board of Education of the City of New York, it was conducted as a grammar school that taught common school subjects (along with nautical classes) during the winter term, and then held practical cruises during the summer term.
-As time advanced, the school began to teach more advanced professional subjects.
+In time, the school began to teach more advanced professional subjects.
 During this early period, the school was typically run on an annual appropriation of $20,000 to $30,000 with the school often facing closure because the cost per pupil was much higher than in a regular public school, mainly due to the overhead of ship maintenance and student board.